CJSoftLabs/D365CustomTimeline/Controls/README.md

           - **Attributes:**
             - **StartDate:** Start date used for the search functionality.
 Always limited to the current date as its end date and appropriate start date based on the **SelectedDuration** attribute.
             - **EndDate:** End date used for the search functionality.
 Always limited to the current date as its end date.
+            - **StartDateAllowedYears:** Number of years allowed for the start date from current date.
+Default value used in the config is 3.
             - **UseCalendarMonth:** Boolean variable used to indicate the type of date range to be used.
 If set to **false**, it will take the end date as current date and the start date as **current date - X Months** (based on selection).
 If set to **true**, it will set the end date as the current date and end date as **1st of the current date - (X-1) Months**.
         - **DurationChoices:** Key-Text pair used to set the **Duration field in the Search Panel**.
 Currently the values in the config includes **"3m"-"Last 3 Months", "6m"-"Last 6 Months", "9m"-"Last 9 Months" & Custom date range**.
         - **RecordTypes:** Key-Text pair used to set the **Record Type field in the Search Panel**.